Fairness doctrine: Corollary rules

 Two corollary rules of the doctrine, the personal attack rule and the "political editorial" rule, remained in practice until 2000.
 The "personal attack" rule applied whenever a person, or small group, was subject to a personal attack during a broadcast.
 Stations had to notify such persons, or groups, within a week of the attack, send them transcripts of what was said and offer the opportunity to respond on-the-air.
 The "political editorial" rule applied when a station broadcast editorials endorsing or opposing candidates for public office, and stipulated that the unendorsed candidates be notified and allowed a reasonable opportunity to respond.
 The U.S. Court of Appeals for the D.C.
 Circuit ordered the FCC to justify these corollary rules in light of the decision to repeal the fairness doctrine.
 The FCC did not provide prompt justification, so both corollary rules were repealed in October 2000.

 Reinstatement considered

 Support

 In February 2005, U.S. Representative Louise Slaughter (D-NY) and 23 co-sponsors introduced the Fairness and Accountability in Broadcasting Act (H.R.
-501) in the 1st session of the 109th Congress of 2005-2007, when Republicans held a majority of both Houses.
+501) in the 1st session of the 109th Congress of 2005–2007, when Republicans held a majority of both Houses.
 The bill would have shortened a station's license term from eight years to four, with the requirement that a license-holder cover important issues fairly, hold local public hearings about its coverage twice a year, and document to the FCC how it was meeting its obligations.
 The bill was referred to committee, but progressed no further.
 In the same Congress, Representative Maurice Hinchey (D-NY) introduced legislation "to restore the Fairness Doctrine".
 H.R.
 3302, also known as the "Media Ownership Reform Act of 2005" or MORA, had 16 co-sponsors in Congress.
 In June 2007, Senator Dick Durbin (D-Ill.) said, "It's time to reinstitute the Fairness Doctrine", an opinion shared by his Democratic colleague, Senator John Kerry (D-Mass.).
-However, according to Marin Cogan of The New Republic in late 2008:
+According to Marin Cogan of The New Republic in late 2008:

 Senator Durbin's press secretary says that Durbin has "no plans, no language, no nothing.
 He was asked in a hallway last year, he gave his personal view"—that the American people were served well under the doctrine—"and it's all been blown out of proportion."

-On June 24, 2008, U.S. Representative Nancy Pelosi (D-Calif.), the Speaker of the House at the time, told reporters that her fellow Democratic representatives did not want to forbid reintroduction of the fairness doctrine, adding "the interest in my caucus is the reverse."
+On June 24, 2008, U.S. Representative Nancy Pelosi (D-Calif.), the Speaker of the House at the time, told reporters that her fellow Democratic representatives did not want to forbid reintroduction of the fairness doctrine, adding "the interest in my caucus is the reverse".
 When asked by John Gizzi of Human Events, "Do you personally support revival of the 'Fairness Doctrine?, the Speaker replied "Yes".

-On December 15, 2008, U.S. Representative Anna Eshoo (D-Calif.) told The Daily Post in Palo Alto, California that she thought it should also apply to cable and satellite broadcasters, stating:

-I'll work on bringing it back.
+On December 15, 2008, U.S. Representative Anna Eshoo (D-Calif.) told The Daily Post in Palo Alto, California that she thought it should also apply to cable and satellite broadcasters, stating: "I'll work on bringing it back.
 I still believe in it.
-It should and will affect everyone.
+It should and will affect everyone."